 The ownership and protection of trademarks, patents, trade secrets and intellectual property rights, and the protection thereof, are significant aspects of the Company's future success.
 The Company has no patented technology or trademarked business methods at this time nor has it registered any patents.
-In Canada and the United States, the Company has filed trademark applications for "TERRASCEND", in addition to trademark applications for "SOLACE" and "TERRA HEALTH NETWORK" in Canada.
+In Canada and the United States, the Company has filed 23 trademark applications for brand and product names.
 Even if the Company moves to protect its technology with trademarks, patents, copyrights or by other means, the Company is not assured that competitors will not develop similar technology, business methods or that the Company will be able to exercise its legal rights.
 Other countries may not protect intellectual property rights to the same standards as does Canada or the United States.
 Actions taken to protect or preserve intellectual property rights may require significant financial and other resources such that said actions have a meaningful impact on the Company's ability to successfully grow the business.